The best sales to shop today: Columbia, Ruggable, Cricut and more | CNN Underscored

 Vitamix FoodCycler FC-50 ($299.95, originally $399.95; vitamix.com)

 Thinking of taking up composting?
 Now’s a great time to go for it, since the lauded Vitamix FoodCycler FC-50 is $100 off, bringing the price down to $299.95.
-The compact device takes up just one cubic foot of space and breaks down your food waste with just the touch of a button.
+The compact device takes up just 1 cubic foot of space and breaks down your food waste with just the touch of a button.
 All the while, the carbon filtration system eliminates odors, so you can use it indoors for maximum convenience.
 Plus, when you buy via the link above, you’ll get a free extra bucket automatically added to your cart at checkout.

 Cricut Maker ($288, originally $369; amazon.com)